D4nI3l-oa/cf_ai_personal_assistant/PROMPTS.md

 - Figured out the wrangler.toml config format wasn't being recognized and tried multiple formats until it worked

 ### UI Development
 "What are best practices for building a chat interface?
-Should I use a framework or vanilla JavaScript?
+Should I use a framework or JavaScript?
 What CSS approach would give a modern, dark-mode aesthetic?"

 **My Design Decisions**:
 - Chose vanilla JavaScript (no React) to keep it simple and deployable in a single file